-- Make sure your PC has Motorola mobile specific USB drivers installed in it.
-This is essential so as to detect your Moto G when connected to PC.
+- Make sure your PC has Motorola mobile-specific USB drivers installed in it.
+This is essential to detect your Moto G when connected to a PC.
 You can manually install the drivers from the link given below.

-- Your phones bootloader must be unlocked before going further.
-Refer our simple guide on how to unlock bootloader:
+- Your phone’s bootloader must be unlocked before going further.
+Refer to our simple guide on how to unlock the bootloader:

 - Enable the USB Debugging mode on your device by following the path: Menu->Settings->Developer options->USB Debugging.
-If you can’t see Developer option then go to Settings->About Phone and tap 7 times on the Build number.
-This will make the Developers option appear in the Settings menu.
+If you can’t see the Developer option then go to Settings->About Phone and tap 7 times on the Build number.
+This will make the Developer option appear in the Settings menu.

 Procedure to Install latest TWRP v3.1.1-0 on Moto G 4G: